-I never thought that my seven-and-a-half year relationship where we bought a home together and were almost considered a common-law marriage would dissolve.
-However, now that I reflect back, the writing was on the wall.
+I never thought that my seven-and-a-half-year relationship where we bought a home together and were almost considered a common-law marriage would dissolve.
+However, now when I reflect back, the writing was on the wall.
 I didn’t see it that way at the time.
 When you are blinded by rose-coloured glasses, you don’t think about the potential outcomes or you are in denial about the potential outcomes.
-A prenuptial agreement or marriage agreement takes the emotion and the irrationality and vengefulness out of the potential future relationship breakdown.
+A prenuptial agreement or marriage agreement takes the emotion, irrationality and vengefulness out of the potential future relationship breakdown.
 My ex and I had agreed to split the home 50/50 (we contributed 50/50) but during that tumultuous time, I wasn’t thinking straight and it was very difficult.

 What is a Marriage Agreement or Prenuptial Agreement?

-In Canada, a “prenup” isn’t really called a prenup, they are labelled as marriage agreement.
+In Canada, a “prenup” isn’t really called a prenup, it is labelled as a marriage agreement.
 Just like cohabitation agreements, a marriage agreement is for individuals who are planning to get married.
 It serves to protect your assets in case the relationship dissolves.
 It does not involve child custody.
 Usually, it is often the partner who has more assets who suggests the prenuptial agreement and oftentimes the receiving partner may feel shame or hurt.

 A marriage agreement acts as an insurance policy of sorts.
 It would be fantastic if you never need to use it, but it is there if you need it.